sstelfox/stelfox.net/drafts/merging-duplicate-subnets.md

 overlapped and renumbering would prove problematic and time consuming.
 Eventually these two VPCs were intended to be merged anyway, but business requirements needed a basic level of communication sooner.

+The solution I came up with may be useful for others in a pinch; Two layers of 1:1 NAT were employed allowing each to communicate with what each side seemed to believe were unique IPs.

+To accomplish this you'll need an EC2 host with a public IP address (an Elastic IP is recommended) in each of the VPCs.